b-jakubowski/js-notes/README.md

 ### Dependency injection
 * Dependency injection (DI) lets you keep your component classes lean and efficient.
 They don't fetch data from the server, validate user input, or log directly to the console; they delegate such tasks to services.
-* Podstawową zasadą działania Dependency Injection jest posiadanie serwisu, który zajmuje się uzupełnianiem potrzebnych zależności.

 ### Unidirectional data flow
 change detection cannot cause cycles.
 It also helps to maintain simpler and more predictable data flows in applications, along with substantial performance improvements.
 ![unidirectional data flow](https://miro.medium.com/max/875/1*kwcTqvUDyhsPJU_Bbl4C6g.png "unidirectional data flow")

 ### Centralized state management
-- The application state is a single immutable data structure
+* The application state is a single immutable data structure
-- A state change is triggered by an action, an object describing what happened
+* A state change is triggered by an action, an object describing what happened
-- Pure functions called reducers take the previous state and the next action to compute the new state
+* Pure functions called reducers take the previous state and the next action to compute the new state

 ![state](https://miro.medium.com/max/875/1*KGK4Je5Iq7GrUPXz-XePzw.png "state")